 Some consider the urban gardening phenomenon a continuation of peasant traditions, while others would rather trace its origins back to the rural properties of the old gentry.
 Either way, ‘działkowanie’ – the art of cultivating and relaxing on a small piece of land – is a national pastime.
 Culture.pl looks into how Poland's love of allotments began and where it might be heading.

-The word działka, which literally means an allotment, has come to signify the very much sought after small pieces of land with no permanent construction or residency rights – the somewhat cute sound of the word in Polish is almost evocative of a diminutive, even it isn’t one formally.
+The word działka, which literally means an allotment, has come to signify the very much sought-after small pieces of land with no permanent construction or residency rights.
+The somewhat cute sound of the word in Polish is almost evocative of a diminutive, even it isn’t one formally.

 The numbers are impressive: the działka garden collective lists almost one million used allotments, which are usually used by entire families.
 If we also add suburban villas to that list, it would probably give us another million.
-At least one in every ten families chooses weeding flower beds and barbecuing in the shade of a bower as their way of relaxing.
+At least one in every 10 families chooses weeding flower beds and barbecuing in the shade of a bower as their way of relaxing.
 We have traced the history of this phenomenon.

 From palace gardens to działka plots

 At the threshold of modernity, having your own garden was a privilege reserved to the aristocracy and the church.
 Mind-blowing areas of green land surrounded palaces and manors.
-A description of the old Morskie Oko park in Warsaw, designed for Princess Izabela Lubomirska nee Czartoryska, lists ‘a tower with a dove-coat and a Moorish pavilion, grottos, fake ruins, huts, Chinese bowers, an Indian shelter, a Corinthian exedra, an aviary, an apiary, waterfalls, little bridges…’
+A description of the old Morskie Oko Park in Warsaw, designed for Princess Izabela Lubomirska née Czartoryska, lists ‘a tower with a dove-coat and a Moorish pavilion, grottos, fake ruins, huts, Chinese bowers, an Indian shelter, a Corinthian exedra, an aviary, an apiary, waterfalls, little bridges…’

 With time, private gardens were also made available to the broader public, as people were beginning to suffer from the increasing degradation of the urban landscape in the aftermath of the abrupt industrial revolution.
-Multiple rows of apartment buildings, dark inner courtyards, crowded rooms, and horrible conditions were all standard in working-class settlements of the period.
+Multiple rows of apartment buildings, dark inner courtyards, crowded rooms and horrible conditions were all standard in working-class settlements of the period.

 At the turn of the 19th and 20th centuries, urban greenery planning underwent a revolution.
 In his book entitled To-Morrow: A Peaceful Path to Real Reform from 1898, Sir Ebenezer Howard demonstrated his theory of the garden-city.
 Low-rise buildings, great infrastructure, abundant nature, close proximity of important offices – the perfect combinations of the best of both cities and small villages.
 The suburban area of Podkowa Leśna near Warsaw or Giszowiec near Katowice are two exemplary realisations of the concept.
 It was during this time that societies for the beautification of cities were founded, and the creation of urban green areas was to be one of their tasks.

-Ms. Praczkówna was the first to create more than fifty of these [gardens] in Warsaw in the year 1907, accompanied by some of her female friends, and in order to achieve this goal she had requested a few plots of wasteland.
-In 1908 there were already a few hundred of these gardens, because people started to support this good-willed endeavour, as they understood its extraordinary importance.
+Ms Praczkówna was the first to create more than fifty of these [gardens] in Warsaw in the year 1907, accompanied by some of her female friends, and in order to achieve this goal, she had requested a few plots of wasteland.
+In 1908, there were already a few hundred of these gardens, because people started to support this good-willed endeavour, as they understood its extraordinary importance.
 Because the aim here is for the worker to be granted a possibility of enjoying not only fresh air, but also the feeling that he can also own something, to add onto his health as well as the health of his family, to facilitate bringing up children not just inside a stuffy and tight room or on the messy patio of a house, which is most frequently an elementary crime school, but in some better conditions.
 Finally, the view is such that the labourer’s work and that of his family could serve the feed and sustain the whole lot.